ori-shem-tov/vrf-oracle/README.md

 This service can take the following arguments:
 ```
-      --app-creator-mnemonic string   25-word mnemonic of the app creator (required)
       --approval-program string       TEAL script of the approval program (required)
       --clear-program string          TEAL script of the clear program (required)
       --dummy-app-approval            TEAL script of the dummy app approval (required)